danbev/learning-v8/README.md

   ...
 };
 ```
-`Generate_PromiseConstructor` is declared as as a static function in Builtins and
+`Generate_PromiseConstructor` is declared as as a static function in Builtins
-recall that we showed that is defined in `out/x64.release_gcc/gen/torque-generated/src/builtins/promise-constructor-tq-csa.cc'.
+and recall that we showed above that is defined in
+`out/x64.release_gcc/gen/torque-generated/src/builtins/promise-constructor-tq-csa.cc'.

 So to recap a little, when we do:
 ```js
 const p1 = new Promise(function(resolve, reject) {